SAP-samples/abap-cheat-sheets/README.md

 <summary>💡 Note</summary>
 <br>

 - Since the ABAP cheat sheets provide information in a nutshell, they do not claim to be fully comprehensive as far as the described syntax and concepts are concerned.
-If you want to go more into the details, just consult the ABAP Keyword Documentation, for example, by choosing `F1` for a keyword in your code or directly researching via the online version or the system-internal version.
+If you need more details, you can always consult the ABAP Keyword Documentation, for example, by choosing `F1` on a keyword in your code, or by searching directly using the online or the system-internal version.
-- If not stated otherwise in the cheat sheets and examples, the content of this repository is relevant for these ABAP language versions:
+- Unless otherwise stated in the cheat sheets and examples, the content of this repository are relevant for these ABAP language versions:
   - [ABAP for Cloud Development](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenabap_for_sap_cloud_glosry.htm): Restricted ABAP language scope for developments in the [SAP BTP ABAP environment](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abensap_btp_abap_env_glosry.htm) → [Online version of the documentation](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm)
   - [Standard ABAP](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenstandard_abap_glosry.htm): Unrestricted ABAP language scope, for example, for developments in an on-premise ABAP system → [Online version of the documentation (latest version)](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenabap.htm)
 - Check the [Known Issues](#-known-issues) and [Disclaimer](#%EF%B8%8F-disclaimer).
-- In the cheat sheets, links are available to glossary entries and topics of the ABAP Keyword Documentation.
-Note that these links refer to the ABAP for Cloud Development version in most cases.
+- The cheat sheets provide links to glossary entries and topics in the ABAP Keyword Documentation.
+Note that in most case, these links refer to the ABAP for Cloud Development version.
 </details>

 <br>